JonAugust/static-site-s3-cloudfront/README.md

 will invalidate the Cloudfront cache so you can see the changes immediately.

 ## TODO:
-- Explain how to set up S3 and Cloudfront
 - Explain how to set the environment variables

 ## Future: